CaptainN/flow-db-admin/README.md

 ##### Additional Subscriptions #####

-Sometimes you may need to subscribe to additional publications to populate fields in your admin form.
-This is similar to Meteor Admin's waitOn, which was provided by Iron Router, except it will not wait for the subscription.
+Sometimes you need to subscribe to additional publications to populate fields in your admin forms.
+This is similar to Meteor Admin's waitOn, a feature provided by Iron Router.
+Our version is similar, except it will not wait for the subscription before rendering the form, and will instead populate the form fields reactively when the data loads.

 You may set up additional subscription for each collection (not specific routes) like so: